SAP-samples/build-apps-enablement/BuildShow/251_TA_BTP-Build_Code_Using-Joule/251-3_Enhance_Sample_Data_with_Joule.md

 **This step is needed for the demo purpose.
 Later in the exercise, we will be scanning a Customer Loyalty Card that will have a barcode with this number.**

+Hint: If the data is not correct, regenerate Joule once again / correct the data manually.

 NOTE : In case of any technical issues please import the Sample data from here:  [customer_loyal_aparna_Customers.csv](https://github.com/user-attachments/files/16173522/customer_loyal_aparna_Customers.csv)

 6. Let's continue with sample data for the Purchases.
 Select the **Purchases** data entity.
 Add 10 rows to the entity and push **Add** button